fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 Click [here](http://jsfiddle.net/fusioncharts/qb31mo1b/ "@@open-newtab") to edit the above map.

-Note: In the map above, you can see the data label of each continent customized as `sparse`, `moderate` or `dense`, based on the population density.
+> In the map above, you can see the data label of each continent customized as `sparse`, `moderate` or `dense`, based on the population density.

 ### Customize fonts